TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 cd ..
 ```

-Then, build the rest without re-building u-boot by removing the argument `U`.
+Then, build the rest without re-building u-boot by removing the option `U`.
 ```bash
 ./build.sh -CKABu
 ```